mxcl/PromiseKit/_posts/2016-09-05-PromiseKit-4.0-Released.md

 # PromiseKit 4.0 Released!

-Swift 3 break its API, so to support Swift 3 it was mandatory to bump PromiseKit to version 4.
+Swift 3 breaks its API, so to support Swift 3 it was mandatory to bump PromiseKit to version 4.
 Consequently we took the opportunity to improve the library — though we provide a `swift-2.3-minimal-changes` branch, which is PromiseKit 2 but ported to Swift 2.3 (also part of Xcode 8) to aid migrations.

 ## Notable Changes